jackdewinter/pymarkdown/newdocs/src/api.md

 pragma_error="Inline configuration command 'disable-next-line' unable to find a plugin with the id 'invalid'.")]
 ```

-Because the pragma did not specify a valid rule to suppress, it correctly reports
+Because the Pragma did not specify a valid rule to suppress, it correctly reports
 that it was not able to find a plugin with the id `invalid`.
 The same type of
-failure is generated with any case where the pragma format is not specifically
+failure is generated with any case where the Pragma format is not specifically
 followed, or an invalid value is used.

 ## Other APIs